 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission.
-The consolidated financial statements include the accounts of QLH and its wholly owned subsidiaries.
+The consolidated financial statements include the accounts of MediaAlpha, Inc. and its consolidated subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.